 ¿Que estás queriendo que se muera más rápido?

-What do you want, for him to die faster?
+What are you wanting for him to die faster?

 This is a classic example of subjunctive, right?
 It's being used to talk about a wish, a hypothetical situation.
 We have highlighted the subjunctive muera in bold and underlined the indicative queriendo to clearly show you the way the subjunctive is used as part of compound sentences: the indicative queriendo plays the main role as the independent clause (the action of wanting), while the subjunctive muera refers to the action that depends on it (the action of dying).
 This is the way the subjunctive is used most of the time.

 But the subjunctive is sometimes used in independent clauses.
-One of the most interesting cases is when the imperfect subjunctive is used to replace the conditional forms of the verbspoder (to be able), querer (to want), and deber (must) as part of what in Spanish is called elsubjuntivo de cortesía (the courtesy subjunctive).
-As its name indicates, this constructions is used to make a request or a suggestion in a more gentle, polite, or deferential way.
+One of the most interesting cases is when the imperfect subjunctive is used to replace the conditional forms of the verbs poder (to be able), querer (to want), and deber (must) as part of what in Spanish is called el subjuntivo de cortesía (the courtesy subjunctive).
+As its name indicates, this construction is used to make a request or a suggestion in a more gentle, polite, or deferential way.
 This type of subjunctive is very, very common, so it's a good idea to memorize the corresponding conjugation for each verb. you can find full conjugations of these verbs on this page.